checkstyle/checkstyle/.github/CONTRIBUTING.md

 for more information on pull request reviews.

 Here are some general guidelines to follow when submitting a pull request:
- - **Reply to comments.** If a reviewer asks for changes, make the changes and reply to each (and every) comment to let the reviewer know that you have addressed their concerns.
+ - **Reply to comments.** If a reviewer asks for changes, reply to each (and every) comment with discussion or follow up questions, or let the reviewer know that you have addressed their concerns ("done").
- - **Keep the PR small.** If you are working on a large feature, consider breaking it up into smaller PRs that can be reviewed and merged independently.
-This makes it easier for reviewers to understand the changes and for maintainers to merge the PR.
  - **Be patient.** Reviewing PRs takes time.
-If a reviewer hasn't responded in a few days, feel free to ping them.
+If a reviewer hasn't responded in a week or so, feel free to ping them.
 If you are a reviewer and you need more time to review a PR, please let the submitter know.
  - **Be kind.** Remember that everyone involved in the project is a human being.
 Be kind and